LennartEnns/sound-tree/README.md

 - Number of frequency points to compute (more = smoother)
 - Distribution Mode (see [here](#audio-spectrum-visualization))

+Inside of the *run* functions the LEDSenders can be customized, different senders can be removed and added, resulting in sending to the real tree, the virtual tree or one or none of them.

 ## Basic Setup
 For these setups to work, you need to have the required things listed under [Requirements](#requirements).